Mazamars312/Analogue_Pocket_Neogeo/README.md

 * [Furrtek](https://www.patreon.com/furrtek/posts) - Please support Furrtek as much as you can as they have done a lot with the community and I enjoy seeing the de-cap processes they do.
 * [Jotego](https://www.patreon.com/topapate) - For his cycle accurate [JT12](https://github.com/jotego/jt12) and [JT49](https://github.com/jotego/jt49) implementation that is used in this core.
 * [Jorge Cwik] (fx68k@fxatari.com) The FX68K M68000 cycle accurate, fully synchronous CPU
-* [sorg - Alexey Melnikov] (https://github.com/sorgelig) Has created many of the special chips in the core and operates the Mister Distrabution
+* [sorg - Alexey Melnikov] (https://github.com/sorgelig) Has created many of the special chips in the core and operates the Mister distribution
 * [Mister team](https://github.com/MiSTer-devel) Everyone that is in this to build great cores
 * Please advise if there are others in this core as I do want to thank them and make sure they are supported on this.